-I remember Spooky dropping the big stuff flares-those million-candle parachute flares lite up the NE area like high-noon.
-It was as if the field was alive and a moving like a swarm of invading fire ants.
-I don't recall seeing the enemy freeze in the light, or dropping for cover or getting hit just then.
-But it looked like some of the enemy were trying to flank us, and some were running West toward the base flightline and aprons, but the runway lights were dialed way down and glowing steady and not winking.
+Incoming rockets suddenly tapered off and stopped.
+I remember Spooky had arrived and started dropping the big-stuff flares-those million-candle parachute flares lit up the NE area like high-noon.
+It was as if the field was alive and a moving carpet of invading fire ants.
+I don't recall seeing the enemy freeze in the light, dropping for cover or getting hit just then.
+But it looked like some of the enemy were trying to flank us, and some were running West toward the base flight line and aprons-although the runway lights were dialed way down and softly glowing steadily, but not winking.

-I recall vividly where we were at, just beyond the shallow little stagnant creek that was behind us.
+I recall vividly where we were at, just beyond the shallow little stagnant creek that was behind the bunker.
 We had rapidly formed a defensive perimeter, right after the rockets stopped.
 Fighting was getting serious, with constant shooting.
 The choppers were raging around, then came flying in just yards above our heads, and we could hear their bullets going over us, saw the expended brass raining down and felt the rotor wash rake over us.

-The Sarge yelled that we were taking off away-he meant run-from that area as the choppers were way too close.
-Well, you know how your body can run faster than your big-feet, well mine did, and I fell in the swampy bug-skating creek, which was about a foot deep in that area. and when I climbed out my M16 was a mud-clotted mess.
-No one said anything to me, but I know what a better you than me look, looks like when I see them.
+The Sarge yelled that we were taking-off away from there-he meant run-from that area as the choppers were way too close.
+Well, you know how your body can run faster than your big-feet, well mine did, and I fell in the swampy bug-skating creek, which was about a foot deep in that area, and when I climbed out my M16 was a mud-clotted scuzzy mess, and I a mud-streak playing catch-up to the QRT.
+No one said anything or made mud-jokes, but I know what better you than me looks, look like when I see them.

-We had backed up from Bunker Hill-10 a little bit more because the choppers were still psycho-ing and buzzing around real close and looking for something to kill, and the VC were really close and shooting like crazy at the bunker, the choppers, and us-all at once.
+We went a little north of Bunker Hill-10 and regrouped, and that was where we would make our defensive stand...again...then scooted a little bit more because the choppers were still psycho-ing and buzzing around real close and looking for something to kill.
+The VC were really close and not hunkering down, but shooting like crazy at the bunker, the choppers, and us-all at once.
 Bunker Hill-10 was absolutely getting hammered by VC RPGs.

-Some of the 145th Aviation Battalion gunships seemed to leave (refuel or arm up?) but others [the 118th Assault Helicopter Company emergency standby fire team] showed up and began strafing with glee.
-When they arrived, the VC and NVA were firing all around us -that was when we were literally surrounded.
+Some of the 145th Aviation Battalion gunships seemed to leave the area (to refuel or arm up?) but others [the 118th Assault Helicopter Company emergency standby fire team] showed up and began strafing with glee.
+When they arrived, the VC and NVA were firing all around us-that was when we were literally surrounded.
 Those Spooky flares and gunships really took the VC and NVA under heavy fire and literally saved our butts.
 The choppers were all exposed and flying really low.
 The VC fired a storm toward the choppers while continuing to pound Bunker Hill-10, and firing at us while attempting a break-through.

-Our two M-60s were really firing up the VC and NVA in the wire and area as fast as they could.
+The VC and NVA's firing at us seemed to waver like the wind, as they were in motion.
+Our M-60s were really firing up the VC and NVA in the wire and area as fast as they could.
 I saw one of our guys get hit, in the chest I think, and go down.
-Sarge yelled, hey they're going around us-trying to flank us-and we turned and could see VC/NVA running, but they didn't seem to be paying any attention to us-we paid attention to them.
+Sarge yelled, "Hey they're going around us-trying to flank us", and we turned and could see VC/NVA running, but they didn't seem to be paying any attention to us-we paid attention to them.
 The flares were really bright and still lighting up the area like daylight, as only flares can do, so we fired on them as they kept trying to out flank us.